kalininalab/d-StructMAn/README.md

 ## To use/run this image

-Like in docker version we need same directory setup, so simply execute the following in your current working directory to create the setup
+Like in the docker version we need same directory setup, so execute the following in your current working directory to create the setup

 ```bash
 $ path="$(pwd)"             # change this path to anywhere you like